happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 ## So why Ruby on Rails, not [Django][dj] or java?

-It's all because [github][gh], I love it, it was built on rails, and I also love some other neat tools like [showoff][sf] and [jekyll][jk], anyway it looked charming and promising.
+It's all because [github][gh] which was built on rails.
+I love it and I also love some other neat tools like [showoff][sf] and [jekyll][jk] there, anyway the whole ecosystem looked charming and promising to me even as a outsider.

-So I did not even give Django a try, even I have some python skills while knows nothing about [Ruby][ry] language.
+So I did not even give Django a try, even though I have some python experience while knows nothing about [Ruby][ry] language.

 The author of RoR, [DHH][dhh], said he built this to fight against java for programmers happiness, productiveness, and more importantly freedom.
 Freedom